Carbonatite

 Carbonatite (/kɑrˈbɒnəˌtaɪt/) is a type of intrusive or extrusive igneous rock defined by mineralogic composition consisting of greater than 50% carbonate minerals.
 Carbonatites may be confused with marble and may require geochemical verification.

 Carbonatites usually occur as small plugs within zoned alkalic intrusive complexes, or as dikes, sills, breccias, and veins.
 They are almost exclusively associated with continental rift-related tectonic settings.
 It seems that there has been a steady increase in the carbonatitic igneous activity through the Earth's history, from the Archean eon to the present.

 Nearly all carbonatite occurrences are intrusives or subvolcanic intrusives.
 This is because carbonatite lava flows, being composed largely of soluble carbonates, are easily weathered and are therefore unlikely to be preserved in the geologic record.
 Carbonatite eruptions as lava may therefore not be as uncommon as thought, but they have been poorly preserved throughout the Earth's history.

 Carbonatite liquid compositions are significantly more alkaline than what is preserved in the fossil carbonatite rock record as composition of the melt inclusions shows.

 Only one carbonatite volcano is known to have erupted in historical time, the active Ol Doinyo Lengai volcano in Tanzania.
 It erupts with the coolest lava in the world, at 500–600 C. The lava is natrocarbonatite dominated by nyerereite and gregoryite.
+Another example of carbonatite lava is on Brava Island located in the Cape Verde Islands.
+Although no recent volcanic eruptions have occurred, present-day seismic unrest shows the volcano is potentially active.